The InnoLAND project

 Common Training Framework

 The renewed EU agenda for HE, adopted by the Commission in May 2017, identifies enhanced mobility and cooperation in higher education among its key goals.
-The Paris Communiqué (2018), highlighting priority activities in this area for the coming years, calls for securing a sustainable future through higher educations.
+The Paris Communiqué (2018), highlighting priority activities in this area for the coming years, calls for securing a sustainable future through higher education.
 These ambitions are in line with the goal of the EU to create European Education Area by 2025, to promote mobility and academic recognition of qualifications for all EU citizens, leading to the free movement of workers – one of the four fundamental freedoms of the Union.

 Collaborative process by ECLAS and IFLA Europe for the Common Training Framework

 The existing frameworks for landscape architecture education that are established by ECLAS and IFLA Europe form important parts of the Common Training Framework for Landscape Architecture.
 At the same time, there is a need to update these to meet current and future challenges.
-For this, the InnoLAND project will engage a collaborative process with representatives of ECLAS and IFLA Europe to make sure that there is a solid base that is co-created by the relevant stakeholders.
+For this, the InnoLAND project engaged in a collaborative process with representatives of ECLAS and IFLA Europe to make sure that there is a solid base that is co-created by the relevant stakeholders.

 For more information about the project please visit the project fact sheet.